-I love to eat so learned to cook over the years.
+I love to eat, so I learned to cook over the years.
 I also enjoy sharing the little I know with interested others.

 1. Basic Bread Machine Recipe